U007D/chat_app/README.md

 # Chat App README

-A XAND Learning project to create an async chat app to enable users to talk to each other.
+A Learning project to create an async chat app to enable users to talk to each other.

 ## Requirements for this app: